akauppi/mp/rust+emb/README.md

 ### Freeing disk space

-The `~/target` folder is used for *all* Rust / Cargo compilation caching (steered by `~/.cargo/config.toml`).
+The `~/target` folder is used for *all* Cargo compilation caching (steered by `~/.cargo/config.toml`).
 This folder may grow considerably large and is always safe to remove.

 ```
 $ du -h -d 1 ~/target